Traffic, Customs & Transportation

-People with careers related to traffic, customs, and transportation clerk/technician were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, traffic, customs, and transportation clerk/technician majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Traffic, Customs, and Transportation Clerk/Technician Majors

 According to O*NET survey takers, a major in traffic, customs, and transportation clerk/technician should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.